Loknaath-sec/Exp-10-Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

  Step 6: End
 ## Program:
 ```
-/*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by:
+Developed by: Loknaath P
-RegisterNumber:
+RegisterNumber: 212223240080
-*/
 ```

 ## Output: